PaulaH113/HabIT-Tracking-Application/README.md

 On first launch, the application will automatically:
 - Create the SQLite database (`storage.db`)
 - Load a set of predefined habits
-- Generate 4 weeks of example tracking data (test fixture)
+- Generate 4 weeks of example tracking data

 ---